kayliryan/everything-is-vine/journals/boden.md

 09/14/22:
 Today we worked as a team to merge all of the features together and were able to get through it all by the end of the day.
 We pair-programed to fine tune some of the features of the webpage and prepped it for deployment.

+09/15/22:
+Today we worked all day on deployment trying to get the website to function properly.
+I also was tasked to quickly create a winery creation page and update the sign up form to allow checking a box to have staff credentials for testing functionality on the site.

+09/16/22:
+Working on deployment as a team today.
+I worked for an hour refining the readme.